-Landlord licensing programs have been a powerful tool in many cities for addressing these problem properties by ensuring that all rental property businesses meet baseline standards for property maintenance.
-A change in the Kansas state law to allow for interior inspections without tenant consent can aid the city of Topeka implement an effective licensing system.
-This system should be created in a manner that does not penalize or require unnecessary inspections of properties that are well-maintained and operated, but only requires inspection and occupancy permits for properties that meet a set criterion for noncompliance.
+Landlord licensing programs have been a useful tool in many cities for addressing these problem properties by ensuring that all rental property businesses meet baseline standards for property maintenance.

+This system should be created in a manner that does not penalize or require unnecessary inspections of properties that are wellmaintained and operated, but only requires inspection and occupancy permits for properties that meet a set criterion for noncompliance.
 Owners of problem properties that routinely fail to comply with standards and put tenants at risk should be required to participate in various measures to ensure their compliance, such as property inspections prior to being granted an occupancy permit.

 A landlord licensing system would be a valuable tool and should be implemented citywide.
-The city could also explore self-certification and a framework that assumes initial compliance, phasing inspections over time.
+The city could also explore selfcertification and a framework that assumes initial compliance, phasing inspections over time.